What is the Gigabit Community Fund?

 Cities across the United States are investing in high-speed networks that have the potential to change the way individuals connect and create on the Web.
 Mozilla works to ensure that the Web remains a global public resource that is open and accessible to everyone.
 As the national gigabit innovation ecosystem grows, increasing participation in next-gen innovation through projects like the Gigabit Community Fund fuels Mozilla’s mission of supporting an Internet where all people are empowered, safe, and independent.

-In partnership with the National Science Foundation and US Ignite, we’re expanding the Gigabit Community Fund to three additional gigabit cities by 2018.
+In partnership with the National Science Foundation and US Ignite, we’re expanding the Gigabit Community Fund to two additional gigabit cities by 2018.
 Interested in adding your community to list of communities being considered as part of this expansion?
 Please fill out this interest form.